rar0n/rarons-TTS-Reader/README.md

 ### Settings tab

 Save / Load settings and Reset to defaults.
-Nice to have.
+Nice to have if you want settins (and Seed Vault) to persist, or if you want to reload the settings.

 ## Tuning (Settings tab)